hyper63/hyper-connect-py/README.md

 > Heads up!
 Integration tests assume a hyper app and services have been created.
 See https://docs.hyper.io/applications for details on creating hyper applications and service.

-A storage service should have the following configuration:
+A storage service should have the following setup:

 ![Search Service Config](search-svc-config.png)

 Run the `make test` script to run the unit and integration tests.

-### License
+### COMING SOON: Verify Signature

-Apache 2.0
+hyper Queue allows you to create a target web hook endpoint to receive jobs, in order to secure that endpoint to only receive jobs from hyper, you can implement a secret, this secret using sha256 to encode a `nounce` timestamp and a signature of the job payload.
+We created a function on `hyper_connect` to make it easier to implement your own middleware to validate these incoming jobs in a secure way.